Two Simple First Steps to be an Effective Sustainable Traveller

 And not just as a passing fad, either.
 But in a way that you can effectively turn into a new normal – easily.

 To keep it simple, I’m not talking from the more holistic perspective of what counts as sustainable travel in the first place.
 Nor is this for those already on the journey towards a more sustainable life.

 This article series is for those currently already travelling, not yet on the sustainability journey, and looking for the easiest and most impactful long-term habits to start with.

 Sustainable travel: Let’s start with the most urgent impact

-I share stories elsewhere on this blog, and on my Facebook, which are more informational as well as describing the lived experience of growing in sustainable travel.
+I intend to share stories elsewhere on this blog, and on my Facebook, which are more informational as well as describing the lived experience of growing in sustainable travel.

 I hope you would join me, and in time, develop your own general reflections on travelling and living sustainably, suitable for wherever you are.

 But in terms of my top recommendation for the easiest, most impactful step to start with, let’s look at the most urgent environmental crisis of our times – climate change.

 Global warming, and the consequent climate change, has never been a more important topic in modern culture.
 Most especially post-COP21 – which is a landmark global deal despite its lack of clear lines because as we all know, human beings don’t get around to achieving complete international consensus unless it is a matter of Ultimate Entire Species Doom.
 (And sometimes not even then.)